Table of content

 The types of social proof you use depend highly on your needs and industry.
 Let's explore some great examples of social proof in online marketing used by different brands.

-Amazon utilizes customer reviews in embedded form for its product by adding star ratings and reviews, and product images taken by users, making it authentic and trustworthy for other visitors.
+Amazon utilizes customer reviews in embedded form for its product by adding star ratings, reviews, and product images taken by users, making it authentic and trustworthy for other visitors.

 53% of visitors start searching for product search on Amazon, and the site makes it easier to tell if the product is trustworthy or not just by showcasing product reviews.
 That's because many examples are sprinkled throughout the site and the product pages.